KatiBioInf/project2_shinyapp/README.md

 # project2_shinyapp
-This repository contains the code and data for the shiny app that presents the results of the differential gene expression and gene set enrichment analysis of 6 samples (3 normal and 3 tumor) from the [TCGA-KIRC](https://portal.gdc.cancer.gov/projects/TCGA-KIRC) (Kidney Renal Clear Cell Carcinoma) project.
+This repository contains the code and data for the shiny app that presents the main results of the differential gene expression and gene set enrichment analysis of 6 samples (3 normal and 3 tumor) from the [TCGA-KIRC](https://portal.gdc.cancer.gov/projects/TCGA-KIRC) (Kidney Renal Clear Cell Carcinoma) project.

 The app is available here.